lihongli/optrl2019.github.io/accepted_papers.md

 # Accepted Papers

 We have received many high-quality submissions.
-Thanks for all the contributors.
+Thanks to all the contributors for the supports.

 <!-- The order below is random.
 Some papers will be selected to give an additional oral/spotlight presentation, which will be announced soon. -->